mpa-poverty/2-mpa/README.md

-# 2-MPA : MAPPING POVERTY in AFRICA w.r.t MARINE PROTECTED AREAS
+# 2-MPA : MAPPING POVERTY in AFRICA w.r.t.
+MARINE PROTECTED AREAS

 ### REQUIREMENTS
 This code was tested on a system with the following specifications: